 You know enough about P4C to think it would be good for your school.
 But there are obstacles to implementing it.
 Traditional one-hour stand-alone sessions won’t fit your timetable.
 Teaching staff, already under pressure, are wary of taking on “yet another thing” and aren’t sure if they’re “doing it right”.
-So how can you support colleagues to make P4C work with your existing curriculum?
+So how can P4C training support colleagues to make it work with your existing curriculum?

 Book a Philosopher in Residence to help you immediately embed P4C in your curriculum

 'Residencies' allow us to work with three or four classes once a week for several weeks.
 No two residencies are the same - everything is tailored for your school - but three things always remain:

 - Pupils make rapid progress in their thinking skills thanks to a sustained programme of P4C

 - Teachers witness the range of ways they can use the Philosophy Circles method in their curriculum, giving them a much greater set of ideas than if they only see it once

 - Opportunities to develop P4C across the school - from working-groups, to one-to-none 'Curriculum Clinics'